Getting Started with React Native CaptureSDK

 })

-// this is mostly for Android platform which requires
+// this is for Android which requires Socket Mobile Companion

 setStatus('Is Socket Mobile Companion app installed?');